+3.2.1a UTRA ACLR for multi clustered PUSCH

+For multi clustered PUSCH allocation the UTRA ACLR requirements in Table 3.2.2-1 apply.

 3.2.3 UTRA ACLR for CA

 For intra-band contiguous carrier aggregation the UTRAACLR is the ratio of the filtered mean power centred on the aggregated channel bandwidth to the filtered mean power centred on an adjacent(s) UTRA channel frequency.